 Keep in Mind

-Because each nonprofit organization is unique, please tailor your fundraising activities accordingly.
+Because each nonprofit organization is unique, you should tailor your fundraising activities accordingly.
 I stand by the information I convey, but you must always consider the context in which you are operating before applying new concepts.

 - Looking for all my social media links (not just those found at the top of the page)?
 Follow this link to, Carolyn’s Online Links.